How to Cut, Peel, Cube and Roast Butternut Squash

 It’s delicious and nutritious!
 This dark beige, bell shaped squash has beautiful bright orange flesh inside.
 The neck portion is all edible flesh while the bulb has a seed cavity with few seeds.

-FOUR REASONS WHY I LOVE BUTTERNUT SQUASH
+4 REASONS I LOVE BUTTERNUT SQUASH

 1. Taste